When you pursue a future in medicine, you dedicate yourself to the well-being of those you help.

 Benefit from dedicated advisors

 As you prepare to apply to medical school, you will have one-on-one counseling every step of the way.
-This includes resume writing and personal statement reviews, mock interviews, maintaining a file for your letters of recommendation, and coordinating your mailings for medical school applications.
+This includes resume writing and personal statement reviews, mock interviews, maintaining a file for your letters of recommendation, and coordinating your mailings for school applications.

 Upon graduation, you will be well-prepared for the challenges of medical school.
 You will also have free, lifelong access to our Career Services — an invaluable resource as you advance in your education and career.